 It will take three to four weeks to assess a short work, such as an essay or short story up to 5000 words.

 If your manuscript is longer than 75 000 words, please contact us for an estimated time frame.

 Can you get my work published?

 We cannot guarantee that you will get published just by getting your work appraised.
 So much depends on you: not just how well developed your project is to begin with, but how you apply the feedback to develop your work even further.
 However, we do enjoy working relationships with a number of literary agencies and publishers, and can offer you advice regarding appropriate markets and opportunities if the work is ready and suitable.
-What we can guarantee is that your appraisal will be an honest and professional evaluation of your work, with detailed suggestions as to how to further develop the project.
+What we can guarantee is that your appraisal will be an honest and professional evaluation of your work, with detailed suggestions as to how to further develop the manuscript to a publishable standard.

 - One and a half spaced and single sided printing.